globocom/globomap-api/README.md

 # Globo Map API

 Application responsible for reading and writing in ARANGODB.
-This application has a API RESTFul.
+This application has a RESTFul API.

 ## Starting Project: